ludovicm67/php-laravel-multidomain/README.md

 ## Let's get started

-First of all, include this library into your Laravel projet dependencies.
+First of all, include this library into your Laravel projet dependencies, using the following command: `composer require ludovicm67/laravel-multidomain`.

 Create a file called `config.yml` at the root of your project, with something
 like: